jacksonmgrant/cs2820/README.md

 the value of software developement fundamentals!

-This is the base code I'll be using for CS2820, which was developed by Professor Goddard.
-I look forward to learning something new, as I'm not familiar with Eclipse!

 <br>
 ## HW 0
 This marks the initial commit for the class.
 No code changes were made.
 See the